dludemann/test/content/tinder/how-to-use-tinder.md

 ---
-name: 'How to Use Tinder for Free  (2024 Expert’s Guide)'
+name: How to Use Tinder for Free  (2024 Expert’s Guide)
 menu_grouping: Tinder Basics
 author: Shane White
 seo:
-  title: 'How to Use Tinder for Free  (2024 Expert’s Guide)'
+  title: How to Use Tinder for Free  (2024 Expert’s Guide)
   page_description: A guide to the Tinder algorithm
   canonical_url:
   featured_image: